Willie Miller Urban Design is a Glasgow based practice focusing on the broad range of activities that shape our built environment

 Annan High Street Improvements

-Working with local communities to strengthening the civic and commercial core of the town
+Working with local communities to strengthening the civic and commercial core

 look at projects by subject area